AWinterman/api_object_specification/README.rst

 -----
 - Configuration documentation
 - API documentation
-- Write a parser which translates the dsl into a data structure representing expectations about a JSON object.
+- ~~Write a parser which translates the dsl into a data structure representing expectations about a JSON object.~~
-- Write a generator which constructs objects according to the data structure described above
+- Write a generator which constructs objects according to the data structure described above.
 - Write a parser which is configured with the expectations data structure described above, and takes json objects as input.
 It should either be a callable or have a method which returns true if an object conforms to expectations, and false otherwise.